WaterlooRobotics/mobilerobotics/README.md

 # mobilerobotics
-Matlab and Robot code for ME 597: Autonomous Mobile Robotics at the University of Waterloo
+Matlab and Robot code for MTE 544: Autonomous Mobile Robotics at the University of Waterloo

 This repository includes a Matlab simulation library and Turtlebot example code for the ME 597 course.